 Operations performance is a report on requested manufacturing and is a collection of operations responses.
 Operations responses are responses from manufacturing that may be associated with an operations request.
 There may be one or more operations responses for a single operations request if the manufacturing facility needs to split the operations request into smaller elements.

 Figure 22 below is the operations performance model.
+Table 189 lists the relationships of the objects in the operations performance model.